Sunday, July 12, 2026

 Flag Controversy

 Ahead of the tournament, FIFA banned pre-revolutionary Iranian flags, viewing them as a political statement.
-FIFA’s official stance was that it only wanted flags of its member associations, and the current Iranian flag is used by the soccer federation.
+FIFA’s official stance was that it wanted only flags of its member associations, and the current Iranian flag is used by the soccer federation.
 Earlier Monday, a judge ruled that FIFA’s ban could stand.

-The old flag, which features a lion and a sun, is a symbol of protest for some in the Iranian diaspora—particularly supporters of the previous monarchy—which is heavily concentrated in southern California.
+The old flag, which features a lion and a sun, is a symbol of protest for some in the Iranian diaspora—particularly supporters of the previous monarchy—which is heavily concentrated in Southern California.

 Despite FIFA’s ban, the lion and sun flags were everywhere at Monday’s match.
 Some posts on social media claimed security removed flags from the stands, but the flags were still seen all over the stadium.
 FIFA did not respond to questions about the flags and its strategy going forward.